-There are hundreds of them, and the vast majority is pretty undetectable in water.
+There are hundreds of them, and the vast majority are pretty undetectable in water.
 Those won't be visible and won't change the flavor.

 However, let's introduce contaminants that will directly affect the taste of your green tea.

-People who are using well water are mostly affected by these two contaminants.
+People who use well water are mostly affected by these two contaminants.
 Old plumbing can also start leaking iron into the water.

-Chlorine is the well-established disinfectant used by many treatment facilities.
+Chlorine is a well-established disinfectant used by many treatment facilities.

 How does chlorine affect the taste?

-Just remember last time you have been in a swimming pool.
+Just remember the last time you were in a swimming pool.
 Yes, that's right.
-Chlorine is also used to disinfect water in swimming pools.
+Chlorine is also used to disinfect the water in swimming pools.

 Bacteria are slightly different from other contaminants in water.

-The thing is, these often start breeding in wet and moist corners of the plumbing or areas like the end of the taps and water heaters.
+The thing is, these often start breeding in wet and moist corners of the plumbing or in areas like the ends of the taps and water heaters.

-As they breed, they often create a slime, which then leaches into the water and makes it smell and unpleasant to drink.
+As they breed, they often create slime, which then leaches into the water and makes it smell unpleasant and unpleasant to drink.